April 2015 – February 2016

 The bee is an essential part of our ecosystem, but the insects population is declining worldwide.
 Pesticides, mites and a dwindling habitat are the reason.
 At the same time, various animal species are finding new homes by reconquering cities.
 Even urban beekeepers are emerging.

-For our project we have won the 2nd prize during the zwanzig52 final presentations at Folkwang University of the Arts in Essen.
+Our concept was awarded the 2nd prize during the zwanzig52 award ceremony at the Folkwang University of the Arts in Essen.

 Development of a strategy